 - progress - There has been much progress over the last year.

 Forming Abstract Nouns Using Suffixes

 Abstract forms of nouns are very common and an important part of communication.
-In many cases, these nouns are derived by adding a suffix or alteration to the root word.
-Child is a concrete noun, for example, but childhood is an intangible state, so it is abstract.
+In many cases, these nouns are derived by adding a suffix or making another alteration to a root word.
+For example, the word "child" is a concrete noun.
+However, "childhood" is an intangible state, so that word is an abstract noun.

 Using Abstract vs. Concrete Nouns in Writing